-A “broken wrist” is a general term used to broadly describe an injury.
-The wrist is made up of several bones including 8 carpal bones and the radius and ulna, which are the forearm bones that attach to the wrist.
+A broken wrist is a general term used to broadly describe a fracture at the wrist.
+The wrist is made up of 8 carpal bones and the radius and ulna, which are the forearm bones that attach to the wrist.
 A wrist fracture occurs when a blunt force causes a break in the bone and limits mobility, gripping, and increased pain.

 A wrist fracture is diagnosed with imaging to determine the extent of the injury and determine if conservative or surgical intervention is required.
 A fracture may be displaced or non-displaced, comminuted, or transverse.